 - 1. Teachers value class participation and student voice.
 Students missing too many classes also miss instruction, content and activities that may result in lower grades. - 2.
 Students found out of class without a pass after the tardy bell, may be escorted to class or the office. - 3.
 Teachers may assign detentions after the 3rd tardy to a single class.
-Students who do not serve detentions will end up on the No Privileges list. - 4.
-Teachers are not required to accept work from students for unexcused absences. - 5.
+Students who do not serve detentions will end up on the Administrative Clearance List. - 4.
+Teachers are not required to accept work from students for unexcused absences or cuts. - 5.
 Absences will be recorded on students' report cards.